 A native of Mayville, Wisconsin; Nic received his Bachelor of Music from the University of Wisconsin-Madison, attended L'Institut de Hautes Etudes Musicales, in Montreux, Switzerland; and received his Masters of Music with honors from the New England Conservatory in Boston.

 Nic lives in Exeter, New Hampshire with his wife Jeremy Townsend.
 They are the parents of daughter, Olivia, and son, Stephan.
-An avid bicyclist, Nic rides thousands of miles each year along New Hampshire’s beautiful back roads.
-Twice he has ridden 700 mile solo tours of his home state of Wisconsin.
+An avid bicyclist, since 1999 he has ridden over 95,000 miles throughout New England.
+In 2007, and again in 2011 he rode 700 mile solo tours of his home state of Wisconsin.